MSM FEI Ruling Info

-Putting them through the FEI database we get a result on Dimethyl Suphone (Dimethyl Sulfone).FEI Classification:Prohibited Substance Controlled Medication Definition:Solvent Information: It is used in the treatment and prevention of osteoarthritis, seasonal allergic rhinitis, and interstitial cystitis.
+Putting them through the FEI database we get a result on Dimethyl Suphone (Dimethyl Sulfone).FEI Classification:a NON-Prohibited Substance Controlled Medication Definition:Solvent Information: It is used in the treatment and prevention of osteoarthritis, seasonal allergic rhinitis, and interstitial cystitis.

 CONTENTS: No fillers, just pure Glucosamine mixed with naturally extracted MSM.